 I usually suggest IF to my clients when they have hit a plateau or they are trying to accelerate progress.
 It’s one of the safest and effective natural ways to manipulate your metabolism.
 Also, the benefits of Intermittent Fasting outweighs the drawbacks.

 There was a study done at the National Institute of Health that concluded that Intermittent Fasting can:

 Inflammation can have some negative effects on the body.
 Inflammation is caused by your bodies response to outside threats like stress, infection, or toxic chemicals.
 An overreaction can cause your body to “fight” itself which can lead to chronic diseases among other things.

 Fasting has been known to help maximize energy metabolism- your body uses what is has more efficiently during fasting.

-Helps to protect your body – against diabetes, cancers, heart disease there has been studies that intermittent fasting during chemotherapy has helped reduce the toxicity levels in cancer patients and improving their well being during treatment.(Lee et al., 2012).
+Intermittent fasting helps protect your body against diabetes, cancers, heart disease there has been studies that intermittent fasting during chemotherapy has helped reduce the toxicity levels in cancer patients and improving their well being during treatment.(Lee et al., 2012).

 Another benefit is that intermittent fasting has help to reduce obesity, hypertension, asthma and rheumatoid arthritis.